GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training: The GTR-Turbo Framework

 \subsection{Merged Checkpoints as the Teacher}

 As an efficient model adaptation method, model merging has been widely adopted in the post-training stage.
 It includes merging heterogeneous models trained on different downstream tasks, enabling continual learning and capability expansion \cite{ilharcoediting, yangadamerging, yu2024language}, or merging homogeneous models trained on the same task, achieving stronger overall performance \cite{wortsman2022model, huang2017snapshot, li2025temporal}.
-In GTR-Turbo, we design a buffer that consists of historical model checkpoints along the agent's RL training progress.
-The merged model in the $k$-th update epoch is formulated by Equation \ref{eqn:model_merging}:

-The merged teacher does not need additional training and, by optimizing over a smoother loss surface while effectively preserving past experiences, leads to a better model.
+In GTR-Turbo, we design a buffer that comprises historical model checkpoints as the agent's RL training progresses.
+The merged model in the $k$-th update epoch is formulated by Equation \ref{eqn:model_merging}: The merged teacher requires no additional training and yields a better model by optimizing over a smoother loss surface while effectively preserving past experiences.
 To validate this statement, we use a checkpoint trajectory produced by training Qwen2.5-VL-7B on Points24 with GTR.
-At each update, we evaluate the current model as well as the merged model obtained from all preceding checkpoints.
-As shown in Figure \ref{fig:model_merging_demo}, the merged model is more stable and has better performance, providing a capable teacher.
+At each update, we evaluate both the current model and the merged model obtained from all preceding checkpoints.
+As shown in Figure \ref{fig:model_merging_demo}, the merged model is more stable and achieves better performance, serving as a capable teacher.

 \paragraph{Merging Method} Directly merging all parameters of checkpoints can introduce harmful interference, where changes in redundant parameters affect the model's performance after merging.
 To avoid this issue, we adopt the \textit{Trim, Elect Sign, and Merge (TIES)} method \cite{yadav2023ties}, which consists of three steps, (1) Trimming: redundant parameter changes are removed by retaining only those with magnitudes in the top-$k$\%; (2) Sign election: for each parameter, we compute the total magnitude of its positive and negative values across all models and apply a majority vote to determine the elected sign vector; (3) Selective averaging: only parameters whose signs match the elected sign are included in the merging computation.
 This procedure mitigates the influence of minor perturbations, ensuring a tractable merging process.